ramzibou0735/aerial-autonomy-stack/README.md

 ### Known Issues

-- Command 178 MAV_CMD_DO_CHANGE_SPEED is accepted but not effective in changing speed for VTOL
+- Command 178 MAV_CMD_DO_CHANGE_SPEED is accepted but not effective in changing speed for ArduPilot VTOL
 - ArduPilot SITL for Iris uses option -f that also sets "external": True, this is not the case for the Alti Transition from ArduPilot/SITL_Models
 - Must adjust orientation of the lidar and frame of the lidar odometry for VTOLs
 - In yolo_inference_node.py, cannot open GPU accelerated (nvh264dec) GStreamer pipeline with cv2.VideoCapture, might need to recompile OpenCV to have both CUDA and GStreamer support (or use python3-gi gir1.2-gst-plugins-base-1.0 gir1.2-gstreamer-1.0 and circumbent OpenCV)